Expanding access to high-quality early care and education

 Our goal is to implement a seamless process for families to access high-quality early care and education programs.
 First 5 will communicate next steps for the community over the coming months.
 In the meantime, please subscribe to receive updates here.

-Click the links below to access resources with more information about Measure C in multiple languages.
+Click here to access resources with more information about Measure C in multiple languages.

 What is the Oakland Children’s Initiative (Measure AA)?